-)

-Petitioner[s], ) ) NoV

-V. ) Special Master

-SECRETARY OF HEALTH AND HUMA SERVICES, N ) )

-Respondent. )

-1. YOU ARE COMMANDED to appear at the p place, date, and time specified below to testify in the above-captioned case.

-in the above-captioned case.
-Place of Deposition : place, date, and time specified below to testify at the taking of a deposition

-place, date, and time specified below (list do Place :

-4. YOU ARE COMMANDED to permit inspec Premises: Date and Time: tion of the following premises at the date and time specified below.

-Any organization not a party to this suit that is subpoenaed for the taking of a deposition shall designate one or more officers, directors, or managing agents, or other persons who consent to testify on its behalf, and may set forth, for each person designated, the matters on which the person will testify.

-ISSUING OFFICER SIGNATURE AND TITLE (INDICATE IF ATTORNEY FOR PLAINTIFF OR DEFENDANT) DATE

-ISSUING OFFICER'S NAME, ADDRESS, TELEPHONE NUMBER, AND E-MAIL
+)) Petitioner[s],) NoV v.)
+Special Master SECRETARY OF HEALTH AND HUMAN SERVICES,))) Respondent.)))
+SUI BPOENA Place of Testimony: e, and time specified below to testify at the taking of a deposition place, date, and time specified below (list documents of Place : pection and copying of the following documents or objects at the or objects): Date and Time:4.
+YOU ARE COMMANDED to permit inspection of th Premises:Date and Time: Any organization not a party to this suit that is subpoo enaed for the taking of a deposition shall designate one or more oconsent to testify on its behalf, and may set forth, for each person ISSUING OFFICER SIGNATURE AND TITLE (INDICATE IF ATTORNEY FO OR PLAINTIFF OR DEFENDANT) DATE ISSUING OFFICER'S NAME, ADDRESS, TELEPHONE NUMBER, AND E-I MAIL